 Playing to your strengths and personal best-practices

-Mastering the "moves" that matter in academic writing:
+Mastering the elements of academic writing:

 Content and Style